stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 \#stratapp suits most organizations, from 5 to 500,000 employees.

 You can refer #stratapp into any level of a potential client - a team leader, manager or executive.
-It does not have to be the CEO, a CxO role or owner, even though those roles have the most influence and will see the competitive and valuation potential of #stratapp.
+It does not have to be the CEO, a CxO role or owner, even though those roles have the most influence and tend to see the competitive advantage and business valuation potential of #stratapp.

 ## what is the referral model?